-12.-(1) The directors may appoint a director to chair their meetings and undertake any other duties delegated to that role in accordance with the provision of these Articles.

-(2) The person so appointed for the time being is known as the chairman.

-(3) The directors may also appoint a director to act as vice-chairman, who will be known as such and who will act as a substitute to the chair in the chairman's absence.

-(4) The directors may terminate the chairman's or vice chairman's appointment at any time subject to the decision-making provisions of these Articles.

-(5) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the vice chairman will act as the chairman and in absence of the chairman and the vice chairman the participating directors must appoint one of themselves to chair it provided that the meeting is quorum.
+- 12.-(1) The directors may appoint a director to chair their meetings and undertake any other duties delegated to that role in accordance with the provision of these Articles. - (2) The person so appointed for the time being is known as the chairman. - (3) The directors may also appoint a director to act as vice-chairman, who will be known as such and who will act as a substitute to the chair in the chairman's absence. - (4) The directors may terminate the chairman's or vice chairman's appointment at any time subject to the decision-making provisions of these Articles. - (5) If the chairman is not participating in a directors' meeting within ten minutes of the time at which it was to start, the vice chairman (if one has been appointed Article 12(3) above) will act as the chairman and in absence of the chairman and the vice chairman the participating directors must appoint one of themselves to chair it provided that the meeting is quorum.